UCB-CyberSecurity-Cohort5/elk-stack-project-D-Ellisen/README.md

 ![image](https://github.com/UCB-CyberSecurity-Cohort5/elk-stack-project-D-Ellisen/blob/main/Screenshots/Screenshots/Screenshot%202-6%20DATA%20SUCCESSFULLY%20RECIEVED%20(screenshot%20what%20you%20see%20before%20proceeding).png)
 ![image](https://github.com/UCB-CyberSecurity-Cohort5/elk-stack-project-D-Ellisen/blob/main/Screenshots/Screenshots/Screenshot%202-7%20metricbeat%20success.png)

- Answer the following questions to fill in the blanks:_
-- _Which file is the playbook? filebeat-playbook.yml where do you copy it /etc/ansible/filebeat-playbook.yml

-- _Which file do you update to make Ansible run the playbook on a specific machine? -filebeat-config.yml.
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?
-All private IP addresses that need to be accessed must be added to the hosts file in order to connect.
-4 Addresses were added, the 3 web servers (2 being neccessary with a third for redundency) and the ELK server.
-Next, you must go to the playbook file, navigate to "hosts" and specify where you want the playbook installed (on ELK, Webservers etc...).
-We then have to specify the host to the elk server for filebeat so "10.1.0.6" is added to the config to specify the location for installation.
+-Ensure filebeat-playbook.yml is located in /etc/ansible/filebeat-playbook.yml
+-Ensure "filebeat-config.yml" is updated with the correct information ie; all private IP adresses that need to be connected to.
+4 addresses were added in total, the 3 web servers and the ELK server.
+-Ensure to specify in the "hosts" section of the playbook where you want the playbook to install.
+Ie; which machine.
+-FInally, specify which machine (which host) filebeat and metricbeat are to monitor.
 ![image](https://github.com/UCB-CyberSecurity-Cohort5/elk-stack-project-D-Ellisen/blob/main/Screenshots/Screenshots/FIlebeat%20config.png)
 ![image](https://github.com/UCB-CyberSecurity-Cohort5/elk-stack-project-D-Ellisen/blob/main/Screenshots/Screenshots/hosts-screenshot.png)